igomezv/simplemc_tests/README.md

      $ pip3 install -e git+https://github.com/igomezv/simplemc_tests

 In the `requirements.txt` file there are the basic libraries to run `simplemc`, but some functions such as plots or neural networks can be unavailable.
-For full requirements check `requirements_full.txt`.
+For full requirements use `requirements_full.txt`.
 You can install manually this dependencies with `pip3 install -r requirements_full.txt`.

 In the `docs` directory are all the files used by the `sphinx` library to build the website with the `SimpleMC` temporary documentation: https://igomezv.github.io/SimpleMC/